 - Test the makeup you plan to use at least 24-48 hours in advance.
 Put a small amount on the arm of the person who will be wearing it.
 If a rash, redness, swelling, or other signs of irritation develop where the makeup was applied, that's a sign of a possible allergy.

 - Vibrantly colored makeup is popular at Halloween.
 Check the FDA’s list of color additives to see if the colors are FDA approved.
 If they aren’t approved for their intended use, don’t use them.
 This is especially important for colored makeup around the eyes.

 - Don’t wear decorative (colored) contact lenses that appear to change how your eyes look due to the risk of eye injury, unless you have seen an eye care professional for a proper fitting and been given instructions for how to use the lenses.
 See Eye Safety below for more information.

 Eating sweet treats is also a big part of Halloween fun.
-If you're concerned about food safety, there are some things you should know.
+If you're concerned about food safety, there are some things to know.

 Before you or your children go trick-or-treating, remember these tips: